 Why do we need the apprenticeship program?

 In the next decade, 30-50% of water professionals are expected to retire.
 This program was created as a direct response to our need to transfer the knowledge of water and wastewater professionals to the next generations before their retirement.
-By enrolling in this program, employers will have the opportunity to get ahead of the curve, facilitate On-the-Job Learning (OJL), and create the next generation of skilled water and wastewater technicians.
+By enrolling in this program, the apprentice will become a member of a valued and knowledgeable team that protects our most valuable resource, water.

 The US Department of Labor describes Registered Apprenticeships as employer-driven programs that combine On-the-Job Learning (OJL) with related classroom instruction to increase the apprentice’s skill level and wages.
 It’s an effective strategy for connecting employers with qualified workers looking to learn new skills while embarking on a rewarding career.